tb-harris/oop-scanner-practice/README.md

 # Scanner Practice

 ## TempConverter.java
 * Ask the user for a temperature in Farenheit.
-Then, ask them to enter a character (C or F) to convert the temperature to Celsius or Farenheit, respectively.
+Then, ask them to enter a character (C or K) to convert the temperature to Celsius or Kelvin, respectively.
 Print the converted temperature.

 ### Example Output
 ```
 Enter a temperature in Farenheit: 32
-Enter 'C' to convert to Celsius, or 'F' to convert to Farenheit: C
+Enter 'C' to convert to Celsius, or 'K' to convert to Kelvin: C
 0.0
 ```